dherik/dherik.github.io/_posts/2019-09-07-hire-developer-experience.md

 ## The last (and best) experience

-We just inverted the order of the process.
+Compared with the previous experience, in this one we just inverted the order of the process.
 First, the programming test.
-Second, talking.
+Second, the talking.

-This change makes us more productive on the filter the good candidates in the shortest time possible.
-Also, using this order we could discuss some aspects of the implemented code from the programming test.
+This change makes us more productive on the filter of the good candidates.
+Also, we had more time to discuss some aspects of the implemented code from our candidates in the programming test.

-The drawback of this situation was to convince and explain to the company HR why 90% of the candidates were being rejected.
-No doubt, the HR was not so glad initially, because they needed to prospect more candidates for the interview to fill the available positions.
-For my luck, the HR manager knew very well the IT market and the difficulty to hire good employees.
+The drawback of this situation was to convince and explain to the HR (Human Resources) department why 90% of the candidates were being rejected.
+I will not lie, the HR was not so glad initially, because they needed to prospect more candidates for the interview to fill the available positions.
+But for my luck, the HR manager was aware about the IT market and the difficulty to hire good developers.

 ## Conclusion

 This experience showed to me that hire a developer without seeing his code is not a good idea at all.
-No matter what the developer says in an interview, you need to have some clue about how he performs programming.
-If you can't do that yet on your interview process, ask if the candidate creates some Github repositories in the past months, because this is a good signal of programming skills or a developer really trying to learn more (what is also great).
+No matter what the developer says in an interview, you need to have some clue about how the person performs programming.

-Of course, I'm not saying that everyone needs to follow this process to hire a developer.
-The companies had different problems, tools, demands, and prerequisites.
+And of course, I'm not saying that everyone needs to follow this process to hire a developer.
+The companies had different problems, tools, demands, necessities, and prerequisites.
 For example, some companies prefer to pass a bigger exercise for the candidate to solve in the comfort of your home and, to be honest, probably it's a better strategy.
-I already participated in two interview processes using this method and the experience for me, as a candidate, was positive.
+I already participated in two interview processes using this method and the experience for me, as a candidate, was positive, but not every company agrees with that.

 Of course, even this simple interview process can accidentally filter a good candidate.
-But when in doubt about hire or not hire, it’s better not.
+But when in doubt about hire or not hire, it’s better not hire.
 As [Joel said](https://blog.codinghorror.com/why-cant-programmers-program/):

 > ... it is much, much better to reject a good candidate than to accept a bad candidate